xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ## Private Self-Signed Registry

-This technique is a bit more secure than the insecure registry setup and may be used to partially secure the connection between the router's docker daemon and the docker registry running externally.
+This technique is a bit more secure than the insecure registry setup and may be used to more or less secure the connection between the router's docker daemon and the docker registry running externally.
 The basic steps involved are:

 * Generate your own certificate on the devbox